-The links below list the available reports and resources of the Changing Brain project.
+The links below list the available resources and reports of the Changing Brain project.
 Check back for more updates as this project continues to grow!

 Changing Brains reports from the NISE Network